jdlib/JDBX/UserGuide.md

 Updates are executed by either using a `StaticStmt` or a `PrepStmt`.

-If you just want to run an update command and are not interested in returned column values then call `StaticStmt.update(String)` or `PrepStmt.update()`:
+If you just want to run an update command and are not interested in returned column values then simply call `StaticStmt.update(String)` or `PrepStmt.update()`:

    	String sql      = ...